RoryMB/PolyLLM/README.md

 ### Model argument

-The `model` argument may provided as one of the following:
+The `model` argument may be provided as one of the following:
-- A instance of `llama_cpp.Llama`
+- An instance of `llama_cpp.Llama`
 - `'llamacpp/MODEL'`, where `MODEL` is either the port or ip:port of a running llama-cpp-python server (`python -m llama_cpp.server --n_gpu_layers -1 --model path/to/model.gguf`)
     - Treated as `f'http://localhost:{MODEL}/v1'` if `MODEL` DOES NOT contain a `:`.
     - Treated as `f'http://{MODEL}/v1'` if `MODEL` DOES contain a `:`.